-With regard to progressive discipline for all matters other than mistreatment of a resident, in the event that the employee completes a 365 consecutive day period without other incidents, any disciplines of such employee within the period preceding the three-hundred and sixty-five (365) consecutive day period cannot be used for purposes of progressive discipline.
+Concerning progressive discipline for all matters other than mistreatment of a resident, if the employee completes a three-hundred and sixty-five (365) consecutive day period without other incidents, any disciplines of such employee within the period preceding the three-hundred and sixty-five (365) consecutive day period cannot be used for purposes of progressive discipline.

-A Union Field Representative or advocate may meet and discuss any disciplinary action of a Union member with the Employer.
-The Employer retains the unilateral right to determine final resolution regardless of the meeting outcome.
-Arbitration shall apply only to discharge of an employee.
+A Union Field Representative or Advocate may meet with the employer to discuss any disciplinary action taken against a Union member.
+The Employer retains the unilateral right to determine the final resolution regardless of the meeting outcome.